 Meet the Founders.

 It all began when we met while working at a local nonprofit.
-We discovered quickly that we shared the same ideas and the same desire to offer more than the standard checklist of care tasks.
-Most care systems stop at the basics—making sure a loved one is safe, fed, and bathed.
-But that’s only the beginning of what it means to truly care for someone.
+We quickly discovered we shared the same belief: people deserve more than a checklist of care tasks.

 For more than 20 years, Kelli has served older adults across Tarrant County through home visits, case management, and family support.
-Her work has given her a unique, firsthand understanding of the realities of aging in place across all demographics and levels of need.
+Her work has given her a deep, firsthand understanding of the realities of aging in place and the evolving needs families face along the way.

-She has walked alongside families navigating mobility changes, Alzheimer’s and other dementias, shifting ADLs/IADLs, fall risks, safety concerns, and the loss of driving—all while honoring each person’s dignity, self-determination, and deep need for belonging.
+She has walked alongside families navigating mobility changes, Alzheimer’s and other dementias, shifting ADLs/IADLs, fall risks, safety concerns, and the loss of driving—all while honoring each person’s dignity, self-determination, and need for connection and belonging.

-Kelli’s perspective is shaped not only by her professional experience, but also by her personal journey.
-When her own mother developed Alzheimer’s, she helped move her parents closer to family and supported them through the challenges of decline and transition.
-Caring for others is not just her work—it’s part of her lived experience.
+Kelli’s perspective is shaped not only by professional experience, but also by personal journey.
+When her own mother developed Alzheimer’s, she helped move her parents closer to family and walked with them through the challenges of decline, caregiving, and transition.
+Caring for others is not simply her profession—it is part of her lived experience.

 • Certified Senior Advisor and End of Life Doula